idklol22/snakeeegamewow/README.md

 Features

-  Console-based gameplay: No fancy GUI, just raw coding vibes.
+  Console-based gameplay: No fancy GUI, just raw coding .

-  Dynamic gameplay: The snake grows longer as it gobbles up food.
+  Dynamic gameplay: The snake grows longer as it eats up food.

   High-score tracking: Because Chad Coders love to compete (with themselves).